pedrosanta/paintmoji/README.md

 This project is deployed on [Render](https://render.com) using a [Free Services instance](https://docs.render.com/free) and it's available at **[paintmoji.onrender.com](https://paintmoji.onrender.com)**.

-Since we're using a free instance, [this instance spins down after some time of inactivity, and it will take a few seconds more to respond to a request if it needs to spin back up.](https://docs.render.com/free#spinning-down-on-idle) Just keep this in mind when trying this project demo.
+Since I'm using a free instance, [this instance spins down after some time of inactivity, and it will take a few seconds more to respond to a request if it needs to spin back up.](https://docs.render.com/free#spinning-down-on-idle) Just keep this in mind when trying this project demo.

 ## Maintainer/Who to talk